tonimurfid/astrolearn/README.md

-# Solar System Three.js Project
+# AstroLearn

-This project is an interactive web application that visualizes the Solar System using Three.js.
-It includes the Sun, planets from Mercury to Neptune, and optionally the Moon.
+AstroLearn is an interactive educational web application that visualizes the Solar System using Three.js.
+It includes the Sun, planets from Mercury to Neptune, and the Moon.
 The application focuses on performance, responsiveness, and clean code structure.

 ## Features